A short exposition of the Madsen-Weiss theorem

 To show that the map $\Cinfone_s\to\Cinfone_b$ induces an isomorphism on homotopy groups we start with $f\:D^q\to\Cinfone_b$ and a partial lift $\tilde f\:\bdy D^q\to \Cinfone_s$.
 There will be three steps.
 As notation we let $S[a,b]$ denote the slab between the slices $S(a)$ and $S(b)$.

 (1) \enskip In this easy preliminary step we deform $f$ and $\tilde f$ so that the slices $S(a_i(t))$ in the family $\tilde f$ all lie in the slab $S[-1,1]$.
 First we deform $\tilde f$ so that the slices $S(a_i(t))$ vary continuously not just over the set where the corresponding weights $w_i(t)$ are nonzero, but over the closure of this set as well.
-We do this by modifying the weights by stretching the interval$[0,\max\{w_i(t)\}]$ to $[-\max\{w_i(t)\},\max\{w_i(t)\}]$ and rescaling so that the new weights sum to $1$.
+We do this by modifying the weights by stretching the interval$[0,\max\{w_i(t)\}]$ to $[-\max\{w_i(t)\},\max\{w_i(t)\}]$, discarding slices whose weights are then negative, and rescaling so that the new weights sum to $1$.
 After doing this we do translations in the first coordinate of $\R^\infty$ to move the barycenter of the set of slices $S(a_i(t))$ to $0$ for all $t\in\bdy D^q$.
 Then we rescale the first coordinate to squeeze all these slices into $S[-1,1]$, using the fact that the values $a_i(t)$ are bounded as $t$ ranges over the compact space $\bdy D^q$.
 These translations and rescalings over $\bdy D^q$ can be extended over $D^q$, damping them off as we move into the interior of $D^q$.

-(2) \enskip Next we deform the family $S_t$ so that for each $t$, the subspace $S_t \cap S[-1,1]$ of $S_t$ is contained in the baseline component of $S_t$.
-In other words, each point of $S_t\cap S[-1,1]$ can be joined to the baseline by a path in $S_t$, although this path need not stay in $S[-1,1]$.
+(2) \enskip Next we deform the family $S_t$ so that for each $t$, the subspace $S_t \cap S[-1,1]$ of $S_t$ is contained in the base component of $S_t$, the component containing the half-cylinder $B$.
+Thus, each point of $S_t\cap S[-1,1]$ will be joinable to $B$ by a path in $S_t$, although this path need not stay in $S[-1,1]$.
 We can achieve this as follows.
 For fixed $t$ choose a slab $S[a,b]$ slightly larger than $S[-1,1]$ with $S(a)$ and $S(b)$ transverse to $S_t$.
-If a component $C$ of $S_t \cap S[a,b]$ does not lie in the baseline component of $S_t$, we can create a tube in $S[a,b]$ joining $C$ to the baseline component of $S_t$ by the deformation shown in the figure below which takes a pair of small 6pt
+If a component $C$ of $S_t \cap S[a,b]$ does not lie in the base component of $S_t$, we can create a tube in $S[a,b]$ joining $C$ to the base component by the deformation shown in the figure below which takes a pair